ramsey/php-rfcs/resources/imported-rfcs/allow_null.txt

 ===== Future Scope =====

-Some functions parameters could be updated to complain when an Empty String or //NULL// is provided.
+Some function parameters could be updated to complain when an Empty String or //NULL// is provided; e.g. //$method// in //method_exists()//, or //$characters// in //trim()//.

 ===== Voting =====